 - In rare cases, the vein may become swollen after the blood sample is taken.
 This problem is called phlebitis.
 A warm compress can be used several times a day to treat this.

 A folic acid test measures the amount of folic acid in the blood.

 The normal values listed here—called a reference range—are just a guide.
 These ranges vary from lab to lab, and your lab may have a different range for what's normal.
 Your lab report should contain the range your lab uses.
 Also, your doctor will evaluate your results based on your health and other factors.
 This means that a value that falls outside the normal values listed here may still be normal for you or your lab.

 More than 160 ng/mL

 More than 362 nmol/L

 - High levels of folic acid in the blood may mean that you eat a diet rich in folic acid, take vitamins, or take folic acid pills.
 Consuming more folic acid than the body needs does not cause problems.

 - High folic acid levels can also mean a vitamin B12 deficiency.
 Body cells need vitamin B12 to use folic acid.
 So if vitamin B12 levels are very low, folic acid can't be used by the cells, and high levels of it may build up in the blood.
 But a folic acid test is not a reliable way to test for a vitamin B12 deficiency.

-- Low folic acid levels can mean you have a problem with your diet, alcohol dependence, or an eating disorder such as anorexia nervosa.
+- Low folic acid levels can mean you have a problem with your diet, alcohol use disorder, or an eating disorder such as anorexia nervosa.